yurividal/docker-mysqldump/README.md

 SSH_USERNAME: MANDATORY if REMOTE_IP is set.
 SSH_PASS: MANDATORY if REMOTE_IP is set.

-## Use as cronjob container
+## Predefined Times:

-The container has a proper crontab by default:
+The container has the following crontab by default:

 ```
 # do daily/weekly/monthly maintenance